Day 1 – Known and Unknown Venice

 Spend your last day in the city a little more relaxed or on Burano island.

 9. Scala Contarini del Bovolo

 Tucked away in the narrow streets of Venice is a unique piece of architecture.
-A spiral staircase (Scala) leading up to the top of the building that gives you a panoramic view of the city.
+A spiral staircase (Scala) leading up to the top of the building gives you a panoramic view of the city.
 You can see the Saint Marco Basilica from there.
-The entrance is 6 EUR per person and it is worth the search!
+The entrance is 6 EUR per person, and it is worth the search!